adityakasturi8/Text-Unredactor/README.md

 4. run unit test using ```pipenv run python -m pytest```
 5. run the unredactor.py file using the below instructions

-### Possible errors to expect when running it using google console
+__Possible errors to expect when running it using google console:__
 1. __No moudle Found: _ctype__: To fix the error enter the command ```sudo apt-get install libffi-dev``` .
 This should mostly resolve the issue, if still facing it, please run the fine on your personal computer or jupyter instance.